MIDAV0/solana-hackathon2023/README.md

 Middle income user who has difficulty meeting loan obligations and struggles with regular savings -

 Individual who holds crypto assets requires cash loan to make payment for holiday.
 User feels asset will rise in value in the short to medium term.
-User can trade the asset on exhange for Bitcoin or Ethereum or other asset then pay high fees through crypto bank for cash and withdraw.
-Making use of Neo-Zapit user can trade the token they hold for cash at an agreed amount, term, and rate of interest.
-Withdraw cash to bank and repay loan over term.
+User can trade the asset on exhange for Ethereum or snother asset then pay high fees through crypto bank for cash and withdraw.
+Making use of Bank-Boss users can trade the token they hold for cash at an agreed amount, term, and rate of interest.
+Withdraw the cash to bank and repay loan over term.
 During the term of the loan the value of the asset held as collateral increases 2x.
 The user repays the loan in full to the lender capital + interest and the asset is released at the original price at the borrower recieved the funds for.
 The borrower can then sell of re-loan based on the original agreement being met.